 - Develop an understanding of how positive and adverse experiences (including trauma and toxic stress) affect individual and community relationships to food and dietary health.

 - Learn the basic process and principles of a trauma-informed approach and how to apply it to pantry work

 - Learn actionable steps that you can take to create client and community centered food distributions

 - Collaboratively explore what role food pantries have in supporting community food security.

 Audience: Food bank and pantry staff and volunteers, University Extension professionals, NPP implementers, and others that work in food distributions or food security.

-Training Hours: Participants will complete one hour of online, self-paced work, which will open at the beginning of February.
-Participants will also attend two live Zoom sessions, held on August 23 and August 30 from 10am-12pm PST.
+Training Hours: Participants will complete two hours of online, self-paced work, which will open at the beginning of February.
+Participants will also attend two live Zoom sessions, held on February 8 and February 15 from 10am-12pm PST.

 Note for CalFresh Healthy Living Participants: Please visit the new CFHL Statewide Training platform to register for this training.
 Email CFHLStatewideTraining@leahspantry.org if you need assistance.